austinfreenet/afn-docs/afn_nextgen_project.md

 I used the VirtualBox pause/resume feature to "dim" the Windows guest while the logout warning dialog is visible.
 Now let's figure out a way to make the timeout configurable.
 First let's refactor the scripts to remove duplication.
 Ok, so the refactor is done.
 I also made the scripts more robust so now things should work even more smoothly than before.

 I'm thinking about using [Electron](https://electron.atom.io/) to make a small app to allow the proctors to be able to set the timeout values.

+## 2017-3-7

+We can try to use a [Windows logoff script](https://technet.microsoft.com/en-us/library/cc753583%28v=ws.11%29.aspx) to kill the VM.
+I've [disabled the shutdown menu items](http://mintywhite.com/windows-7/7customization/remove-options-windows-7-shutdown-menu/).
+Now let's add the logoff script.
+I've added a simple logoff.bat that runs `shutdown /p /f`.
+I've take a new VM snapshot with these new changes.
+We need to [hide the "switch user" menu item](http://www.addictivetips.com/windows-tips/how-to-enable-disable-fast-user-switching-in-windows-xp-and-windows-vista/).